On the Finiteness of the Derived Equivalence Classes of some Stable Endomorphism Rings: The Derived Equivalence Class

-The second additional assumption implies further that $\ucE$ has only finitely many basic rigid objects using Lemma \ref{rigsummand}.
 The first additional assumption gives two important results, the first of which is the following.
+This was first proved in the setting of hypersurface singularities, but the proof works generally.